JCappelli/simple-2d-game-engine/README.md

             0.0);

 ### Tiled Map Import Support
-Suports importing maps created in the [Tiled](https://www.mapeditor.org/) editor, as .lua files.
+Supports importing maps created in the [Tiled](https://www.mapeditor.org/) editor, as .lua files.
 Tiled maps also can be used to define enemy/player placement + collision volumes.

 ![short preview of moving enemy spawns within the tiled map editor](./docs/tiled_snippit.gif)

 ### Lua Scripting
-Add script components that can effect and react to native entities/systems.
-Here is a snippet of lua code that controls enemy movement, having them change direction when they hit an object.
+Add script components that can affect and react to native entities/systems.
+Here is a snippet of Lua code that controls enemy movement, having them change direction when they hit an object.

     on_hit = function (this, other)
         local current_vel_x, current_vel_y = get_velocity(this);